howard50b/al-folio/_pages/about.md

 news: true
 social: true
 ---
-I am a fourth year PhD student in the [Princeton NLP Group](https://nlp.cs.princeton.edu/) and the [Princeton Language + Intelligence center](https://pli.princeton.edu/), co-advised by Professor [Danqi Chen](https://www.cs.princeton.edu/~danqic/) and Professor [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/).
+I am a fifth year PhD student in the [Princeton NLP Group](https://nlp.cs.princeton.edu/) and the [Princeton Language + Intelligence center](https://pli.princeton.edu/), co-advised by Professor [Danqi Chen](https://www.cs.princeton.edu/~danqic/) and Professor [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/).

-My research goal is to build intelligent systems (e.g., LLMs, language agents, multi-modal models) that are controllable and can operate on a long interactive horizon.
+My research goal is to build and understand intelligent systems such as LLMs, multi-modal models, and agents that are controllable and can operate on a long interactive horizon.
-I am particularly interested in memory (both parametric and non-parametric), and how it plays a role mechanistically in the above contexts.
+I am particularly interested in memory --- how we can design proper structure and algorithm to make it elastic (easily updatable), persistent (minimal forget) either in-weight or in-context.

 Prior to Princeton, I was an ML researcher at [ASAPP](https://www.asapp.com/) and research assistant at Cornell NYC Tech.
 I recieved my M.Eng. from Cornell University and B.S. from National Taiwan University.